kacpersienkiewicz/Mahitia-A-Python-RPG/README.md

 # Mahitia A Python RPG
 You start in a small hunting and farming town of Scrimshaw, trying to make your way in the world.
+The max level is 10 and there is an intended final quest, but you can still play afterwards.

 ## Technical
 * I created a class for equipment (weapon, apparel), quests, and characters (including a subclass for players).